 Internally, while we employ competitive and hard working survey research professionals who care how they do as individuals, we understand that quality survey research can be only as good as your weakest link.
 A great sample plan is useless if the data collection protocol is bad.
 Everything falls apart if we were to fail in maintaining confidentiality or if a mistake is made on whom we invite to a survey.
 Some may approach this issue by micromanaging the work – by taking a star and making him/her responsible for overseeing everything, leaving others to be followers and non-thinkers.

-We find this approach far too risky - thus we empower everyone to contribute in unity with the team.
-We promote unity around every project, and we believe that if the project succeeds, we will all succeed.
+We find this approach far too risky – thus we empower everyone to contribute in unity with the team.
+We promote our guiding principle of unity around every project, and we believe that if the project succeeds, we will all succeed.

 Only with unity can we expect to have our individual needs met.
 And often we find that most of those are met along the way naturally.